Lyquix/tpl_lyquix/README.md

     * Adds width attribute to images when missing
     * Reverts font-features to normal to prevent issues with Google Fonts
     * Attempts to fix CSS grids
-  * Option to display outdated browser alert
+  * Option to display outdated browser alert on selected IE versions

+### Other Features

+  * Favicons: when present in folder `images/favicon/` it automatically loads favicons into the `<head>` tag.
+  * Shell scripts for processing CSS and JS files.
+  * Comicfy and Almost7: add `comicfy` or `almost7` URL parameter to have some fun.
+  * Joomla overrides: system messages, module wrappers, pagination links, and new Raw style for Custom HTML module.
+  * Raw template: add `tmpl=raw` URL parameter to output only the component.

 ## Documentation